AI and Analytics in the Cloud

 On a larger scale, AI capabilities are coming into play in commercial cloud computing environments to make organizations more efficient, strategic, and insight-driven.
 Cloud computing offers businesses greater flexibility, agility and cost savings by hosting data and applications in the cloud.
 AI capabilities are now combined with cloud computing to help businesses manage data, find information patterns and insights, deliver customer experiences, and optimize workflows.

 AI-driven initiatives provide strategic input for decision-making and are backed by the flexibility, agility and scale of the cloud to support such intelligence at scale.
-The cloud significantly increases the reach and reach of AI, starting with the user enterprise itself and then the larger market.
+The cloud significantly increases the reach of AI, starting with the user enterprise itself and then the larger market.
 In fact, AI and the cloud will complement each other, with the cloud helping AI to blossom into its true potential.

 This speed will only depend on the AI expertise that businesses can leverage in their workplace activities, as the cloud is already here and everywhere.
 Enterprises’ investments in AI use will be multiplied by the cloud; this makes the AI cloud very attractive.